franklinnowell/docker-for-symfony/README.md

 ```

 That command runs the php, nginx, mysql and pma container, if you don't need the database interface you can the "-f pma.yml"
+Let this terminal be open, use onther tab for the next shell command.

 * Install symfony:
 connect to the shell php container